snakemake/snakemake/docs/snakefiles/rules.rst

     This is some text and now we access {{ params.foo }}.

-Apart from Jinja2, Snakemake supports `YTE <https://github.com/koesterlab/yte>`_ (YAML template engine), which is particularly designed to support templating of the ubiquitious YAML file format:
+Apart from Jinja2, Snakemake supports `YTE <https://github.com/koesterlab/yte>`_ (YAML template engine), which is particularly designed to support templating of the ubiquitous YAML file format:

 .. code-block:: python